yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

    =
    [100,\ 150].

-The returned ``OperatorResult`` contains the predicted trajectory for this configuration.
+The returned ``OperatorResult`` contains the predicted state trajectory for the supplied configuration.

 5. Inspect the OperatorResult
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The predicted time coordinates and state trajectories can be accessed
+The predicted time coordinates and state trajectories are directly
-directly from the result object.
+available from the returned result object.

 .. code-block:: python